mcueto/djangorestframework-auth0/README.rst

         'AUTH0_CLIENT_SECRET':'<YOUR_AUTH0_CLIENT_SECRET>',
         'AUTH0_ALGORITHM':'HS256', #default used in Auth0 apps
-        'JWT_AUTH_HEADER_PREFIX': 'JWT', #default prefix used by djangorestframework_jwt }
+        'JWT_AUTH_HEADER_PREFIX': 'JWT', #default prefix used by djangorestframework_jwt 'AUTHORIZATION_EXTENSION': False #if True, enable groups auto_creations based on the app_metadata.groups attribute on the user payload
+    }

 4. Add the `Authorization` Header to all of your REST API request, prefixing JWT to your token::